833K-cpu/LocalAI/docs/CONTRIBUTING.md

-# Contributing to Local Coding AI
+# Contributing to LocalAI

-First off, thank you for considering contributing to Local Coding AI! 🎉
+First off, thank you for considering contributing to LocalAI! 🎉

 ## Table of Contents